RJohns-DA/Data-Analysis-Portfolio/README.md

 **Global Health Insights**<br/>
 *A Visual Summary of World Health* <br/>

-With this project, I have created a variety of different visualisations using Tableau to give a easily understood summary of different trends relating to global health statistics.
+With this project, I have created a variety of different visualisations using Tableau to give an easily understood summary of different trends relating to global health statistics.
 Using datasets like this can give a good general understanding of certain aspects of life and health in different parts of the world, without having to go into deep research on each area directly.

 Using Tableau we were able to inspect and clean a large dataset for our use.
 With Tableau's expanded ability to to create a wide variety of different visuals to help better understand this data, we have a lot more options in how we can display it.
 With graphs displaying information such as life expectancy per continent and the top 5 countries with the highest average life expectancy over a 20 year timeframe, we can use these graphs to start drawing conclusions or points for further analysis.

 Similarly to with Excel, we have a set process for creating these types of Charts and Graphs:
-- Importing the raw dataset
+- Importing the raw dataset, containing 6000+ records
 - Cleaning the dataset and checking for any issues with datatypes
 - Deciding on what columns of information to analyse
 - Created a Line Graph, showing the change in top 5 countries with the highest average life expectancy over a 20 year timeframe